shaspitz/arb-bot/README.md

 - *determineProfitability()*
 - *executeTrade()*

-The *main()* function subscribes to swap events from both Uniswap & Sushiswap, and loops forever.
+The *main()* function subscribes to swap events from both Uniswap & Sushiswap, and loops until the user kills the process.

 When a swap event occurs, *checkPrice()* is called, this function will query the current price of the assets on both Uniswap & Sushiswap, and return the **priceDifference**.